mechaman111/spnati/creator-docs/docs/kkl/kkl_local_protocol.md

 Note that the cache for a character is always invalidated when the user makes manual changes to them in the Kisekae workspace.

+#### Optimized Screenshot Command

+_Added in version 104.1._

+The `direct-screenshot` command works like the regular `screenshot` command, but provides more options and is also better optimized.

+This command's default settings specifically emulate standard SPNATI screenshot settings, as set by the `reset-full` command.

+The `scale` parameter controls the resolution of output images, relative to the default internal stage size of 800x600 pixels; this parameter's default value of 2.5 corresponds to the maximum quality value provided by Kisekae.

+The `size` parameter, if set, must be a list of two numbers, and will override the default output image size computed with `scale`.
+The area captured by the screenshot will be automatically shifted so that the subject area remains centered (modulo the effect of any `shift` parameter, below).

+The `shift` parameter, if set, must also be a list of two numbers, which can be used to shift the subject area captured by the screenshot.
+Positive values for X and Y correspond to shifts to the right and down, respectively.

+The `bg` parameter can be used to control whether the scene background will be included in the returned image.

+Finally, the `fastEncode` parameter, if set to `true`, changes the PNG encoder settings for the image to be faster, but less space-efficient.

+On my machine, `"fastEncode": true` brings the time required to take a screenshot down from roughly 2.12 seconds to about 0.17 seconds.
+However, the resulting images are about 1.4x to 1.6x larger; this may not be a problem if you're performing processing that would require re-encoding anyways, or if you're going to re-compress the images with external tools.

+This command will always return its response as an Image Data message (type `0x03`).

 ### Command Response Messages